joshua-zingale/masters-project/report/report.md

 # The AI Tutor

-Retrieval-Augmented Generation (RAG) and prompt engineering together work to align a pretrained language model for our courses' contexts.
+Retrieval-Augmented Generation (RAG) and prompt engineering together worked to align a pretrained language model for our courses' contexts.
 This system was then presented to students via a web interface similar to ChatGPT or Google Gemini.